RallyRunner/Project_Showcase/README.md

 Collective repository of personal &amp; collaborative projects I've done during the MIDS program.

 # Projects
+### Database Design Project
+Designed and implemented a database using PostgreSQL to fit the needs of a car rental company.

 ### EvoTA
 Programming project using Object Oriented Programming and Evolutionary Computing algorithms to help professors solve their teaching assistant allocation issues.